tobych/django-feature-flipper/README.rst

 			"description": "Shows the search box on most pages, and the larger one on the home page."
 		}
 	]

+Note that for ``profile`` above, we're using the ``description`` field to describe the feature in general, whereas for ``search`` we're describing how and where that feature is make visible to the user.
+You might end up using a mix of these.

 Management commands